Jurkybstar/Jurkybstar/README.md

 - 👋 Hi, I’m @Jurkybstar, a 3rd year Cal Poly Student
-      I am an Eagle Scout, and a member of PROVE LAb at Cal Poly.
+      I am an Eagle Scout, and a member of PROVE Lab at Cal Poly.

       Contact: johnbstar7@gmail.com

 <!---